szilard/benchm-ml/z-other-tools/README.md

 1M    |    30      |   0.749
 10M   |    600     |   0.763

-(If your tool crashes for the larger size, you might need more RAM.
-You can get up to 250GB on EC2.)
+If your tool crashes for the larger size, you need more RAM.
+You can get up to 250GB on EC2.